smart-classic/smart_docs/guide/tutorials/smart_connect.md

 library call almost immediately and is free to display some pretty progress bar or, more substantively, make additional API calls to obtain a few data points in parallel.

+## Two data formats: RDF and JSON-LD

+The API calls you make with SMART Connect return data in two formats: RDF and JSON-LD.
+Both formats provide the full set of data available, you can choose which one suits your development style best.
+If you have experience working with JSON data rather than RDF data, it will probably make sense to try it first.
+See the [SMART JSON-LD](/frameworkd/json-ld.html) document for details and code examples.

 ## Data in RDF form